gioblu/Cape/README.md

 2. Better not to look into crypto and use alternatives developed by intelligence agencies

 ### How to use Cape
 Instantiate Cape passing the encryption key, its length and optionally the salt.
-The longer is the key the higher is the coverage `Cape` can offer.
-To have an acceptable level of security the encryption key should always be at least as long as the maximum data length transmitted.
-Adding salt higher data security, enabling to keep the same private key for a longer time, exchanging a new common salt once in a while if necessary.
-Salt must be exchanged encrypted (never transmit salt data in plain text).
+The longer is the key the higher is the encryption strength.
+Encryption key must be kept secret and never transmitted, generated salt instead can be exchanged only if encrypted.
 ```cpp
   // Instance name - Private key - Length
   Cape cape("YOUR-ENCRYPTION-KEY", 19);
   // Optional Public salt (to be shared encrypted)
   cape.salt = "S";
 ```
+Adding salt higher data security, supporting the same private key usage for a longer time, exchanging a new salt once in a while if necessary.
 To hash data call `hash` passing the data source buffer, the destination buffer and the data length:
 ```cpp
   char source[] = "CRYPTMEPLEASE";